 If you witness someone having a seizure, don’t panic.
 Here, our Cleveland Clinic Epilepsy Center experts explain exactly what you can do to help.

-It’s understandable – and quite normal – to be alarmed if you see someone having what appears to be a seizure.
+It’s understandable to be alarmed if you see someone having what appears to be a seizure.
 But if you recognize the signs, you can help.
 And in some cases save them from injury — or depending on the situation — save their life.

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy